 A New Way of Life’s program model works.
 What we do isn’t revolutionary: when we welcome women into our homes after prison, we provide them with safety, stability, and the freedom of autonomy, while helping them find their voices and step into their power.
-The SAFE Housing Network was created to help other programs around the world replicate our model so that more women can experience a fresh start.
+The SAFE Housing Network was created to help other programs replicate our model so that more of the 1.9 million women released from US jails and prisons every year can experience a fresh start.

 Since founding A New Way of Life in 1998, I have worked tirelessly to give formerly incarcerated women the opportunity to create new lives for themselves and their children.
 A New Way of Life provides women with safe housing, assists with re-establishing community connections and creates an environment that allows them to heal from trauma.
 This enables women to connect with dreams and aspirations of the past while working toward a better future.